sumitsourav/vending_machine/README.md

 `bundle exec rspec`

 - These the few assumption that has been made for the beverage vending machine are:
-1. The Beverages which comes with the vending machine are name in short form for dispensing, They are:
+1. The Beverages which comes with the vending machine have their name in short form for dispensing, They are:
 * Black Coffee with sugar -> BCS
 * Milk Coffee with sugar -> MCS
 * Black Coffee sugarless -> BCSL